davidherook/march-madness-2022/README.md

 ```

 ## Train a Model
 Train a model with a config file which tells the model which features to use.
-The model and its config are saved to the `model` directory and several resources to evaluate the performance are saved to `evaluation`.
+The model and its config are saved to the `model` directory and evaluation metrics will be printed to the screen.
+You can also run a grid search over different models and parameters using `--gridsearch`.
 ```
-$ python train.py --config config.yaml
+$ python train.py --stage s1 --config config.yaml

+Training on 1587 records using 6 features
+Using the features ['team_a_seed_num', 'team_b_seed_num', 'score_mean_a', 'score_std_a', 'score_mean_b', 'score_std_b']

-Training Accuracy = 0.7372400756143668
+Training Accuracy = 0.724007561436673
 Validation Accuracy = 0.7095959595959596
+Validation LogLoss = 0.5572573911837003

+          Predicted 0  Predicted 1
+Actual 0          120           54
+Actual 1           61          161
+Precision: 0.7488372093023256
+Recall: 0.7252252252252253
+F1: 0.736842105263158

+Model artifacts saved to model/1647195036
 ```

 ## Make Predictions